Table of Contents

 Geography as Trade Enabler

-The location of the Khmer Empire along major river systems allowed it to participate in extensive trade networks that spanned Southeast Asia, China, and India.
-The Mekong River connected the empire to the South China Sea, while overland routes linked it to ports in the Gulf of Thailand.
-Goods such as timber, resins, ivory, and agricultural products were exchanged for ceramics, textiles, and precious metals.
+The strategic location of the Khmer Empire along major waterways connected it to extensive trade routes across Southeast Asia, China, and the Indian subcontinent.
+The Mekong River linked the empire to the South China Sea, while overland routes connected it to ports along the Gulf of Thailand.
+The Khmer engaged in the exchange of valuable commodities such as timber, resins, ivory, and agricultural products in return for ceramics, textiles, precious metals, and luxury goods.

 Cultural Exchange Through Trade